Dale Earnhardt: Early and personal life

-Ralph Dale Earnhardt was born on April 29, 1951, in the Charlotte suburb of Kannapolis, North Carolina, as the third child of Martha (née Coleman, 1930–2021) and Ralph Earnhardt (1928-1973).
+Ralph Dale Earnhardt was born on April 29, 1951, in the suburb of Kannapolis, North Carolina, as the third child of Martha (née Coleman, 1930–2021) and Ralph Earnhardt (1928–1973).
 Earnhardt's father was one of the best short-track drivers in North Carolina at the time and won his first and only NASCAR Sportsman Championship in 1956 at Greenville Pickens Speedway in Greenville, South Carolina.
-In 1963 at the age of 12, Dale Earnhardt secretly drove his father’s car in one of his races and had a near victory against one of his father's closest competitors.
+In 1963 at the age of twelve, Earnhardt secretly drove his father's car in one of his races and had a near victory against one of his father's closest competitors.
 In 1972, he raced his father at Metrolina Speedway in a race with cars from semi mod and sportsman divisions.
 Although Ralph did not want his son to pursue a career as a race car driver, Dale dropped out of school to pursue his dreams.
-Ralph was a hard teacher for Dale, and after Ralph died of a heart attack at his home in 1973 at age 45, it took many years before Dale felt as though he had finally "proven" himself to his father.
+Ralph was a hard teacher for Dale, and after Ralph suddenly died of a heart attack at his home in 1973 at the age of 45, it took many years before Dale felt as though he had finally "proven" himself to his father.
 Earnhardt had four siblings: two brothers, Danny (died 2021) and Randy (died 2013); and two sisters, Cathy and Kaye.

-In 1968, at the age of 17, Earnhardt married his first wife, Latane Brown.
+Earnhardt was married three times.
+In 1968, at the age of seventeen, Earnhardt married his first wife, Latane Brown.
 With her, Earnhardt fathered his first son, Kerry, a year later.
 Earnhardt and Brown divorced in 1970.
-Earnhardt fathered son,Ralph Earnhardt.In 1967, In 1971, Earnhardt married his second wife, Brenda Gee, the daughter of NASCAR car builder Robert Gee.
+In 1971, Earnhardt married his second wife, Brenda Gee, the daughter of NASCAR car builder Robert Gee.
 In his marriage with Gee, Earnhardt had two children: a daughter, Kelley King Earnhardt, in 1972, and a son, Dale Earnhardt Jr., in 1974.
 Not long after Dale Jr. was born, Earnhardt and Gee divorced.
 Earnhardt then married his third wife, Teresa Houston, in 1982.
 She gave birth to their daughter, Taylor Nicole Earnhardt, in 1988.

+Earnhardt owned farmland in Mooresville, North Carolina, he would actively work on the farm and raise cattle.
+He was also an avid outdoorsmen and enjoyed hunting.

+On July 16, 1987, Earnhardt opened the Dale Earnhardt Chevrolet in Newton, NC, fulfilling his long-standing desire to become a Chevrolet dealer.

+Earnhardt was also active with the Make-A-Wish Foundation.
+In 1998, he granted the wish of Wessa Miller, a young girl who wanted to give him a penny for good luck in the Daytona 500.
+Earnhardt glued the penny to his car’s dashboard and went on to win the race.